 - automatic and continuous diagnostics, including information about exceeding the set limit values sent by e-mail anywhere,

 - cost savings for travel staff; based on running tests and evaluating data from the geographically unlimited remote workplaces,

 - a highly reliable solution,

 - the morally aging will be very slow,

 - delivery as a whole, guaranteeing the functionality of the system as a whole without the risk of undetected design errors,

 - one partner for solving eventual complaints of technology and programs, domestic service,

-- open solution allows to combine the most suitable modules into one unit,
+- the open solution allows combining the most suitable modules into one unit,

 - scalable system,